Dor1988/verification-of-spi-memory-/README.md

   + Sets up the simulation environment and runs the verification tests.

 This project serves as a comprehensive verification environment for validating the functionality and compliance of SPI communication protocols in hardware designs.
 It facilitates thorough testing and verification to ensure the reliability and correctness of SPI-based systems.

+## More details about the environment:

+### sequences:
+1. write_data: this sequence generates a 15 write transactions, where each transaction is randomly generated based on the constraints defined in the transaction class.
+2. read_data: this sequence generates a 15 read transactions, where each transaction is randomly generated based on the constraints defined in the transaction class.
+3. reset_dut: this sequence generates transactions intended to perform a reset operation on the DUT.
+4. writeb_readb: this sequence generates a total of 22 transactions, alternating between write and read operations, with 11 transactions of each type.
+Each transaction is randomly generated based on the constraints defined in the transaction class.